 When buying or selling a house, one of the most important factors is mortgage interest rates.
 Rising interest rates add to the overall cost of a home while decreasing rates have the opposite effect.

 People looking to purchase homes focus on current rates and locking in the best terms possible.
 However, those looking to sell their homes must also consider mortgage interest rates and if they will need to adjust their sale price lower to account for buyers with less buying power.

-It should be no surprise that as a leading home buyer in Washington DC, Maryland, Virginia, and Pennsylvania that we’re constantly asked which direction interest rates are headed.
+It should be no surprise that as a leading home buyer in Washington DC, Maryland, Virginia, Pennsylvania, and Florida that we’re constantly asked which direction interest rates are headed.

 This is why we’re going to give you our expert opinion and the facts that back up that position.

 Mortgage rates have started a slow but steady rise from historic lows.

 To understand what will likely happen in the next few months, let’s first take a quick look at what has already happened with rates.

 This past year, we’ve seen some of the lowest mortgage rates in history.
 The first week of January, rates hit 2.65%, which is the lowest rate ever recorded by Freddie Mac in the 50 years they’ve been tracking the data.

 Over the last few months, rates haven’t strayed far from that historic low.
 This has been an incredible opportunity for the homebuyers and homeowners who have been able to purchase a new home or refinance their existing home during this time.